AlexAlexandreAlves/sqg-api/README.md

 # sqg-api Framework

-sqg-api framework is a complete and flexible project built with *typeScript*.
-The project is based on *jest* validations like toBe, toEqual and etc, and also agree you make calls from api's http and https requests like supertest.
+sqg-api framework is a completed and flexible project built using *typeScript*.
+The project is based has asserts similar to *jest* framework, like toBe, toEqual and etc. It also allows you to make calls from http and https api's like supertest.
 The framework was created thinking in join the best of the two libraries in only one.
 You'll able to designed, run and check your test result using only this framework.

 ## Features